alexsoto-harness/fme_report/README.md

 # Harness FME Feature Flag Report Generator

-A Python script to generate comprehensive reports on feature flags from Harness FME (Feature Management Engine).
+A Python script to generate comprehensive reports on feature flags from Harness FME.

 ## Requirements